Savjee/savjee.be/src/site/posts/2019/2019-12-04-esp32-tips-to-increase-battery-life.md

 Before we begin: the code samples shown in this post are for use with the [Arduino framework](https://github.com/espressif/arduino-esp32).
 This was not tested with `esp-idf` directly.

+If you're building a power-sensitive sensor node, you might also like my [DIY Home Energy Monitor: ESP32 + CT Sensors + Emonlib]({% link collections.posts, "2019-07-07-Home-Energy-Monitor-ESP32-CT-Sensor-Emonlib.md" %}) and this guide on [MAX17043 battery monitoring on ESP32]({% link collections.posts, "2021-04-28-max17043-battery-monitoring-done-right-arduino-esp32.md" %}).

 ## Tip 1: Use the right battery & board
 Want to increase battery life?
 Then pick an ESP32 board that has a built-in battery connector.
 These boards likely use a much more efficient LDO voltage regulator.